 Halamka: Stage 3 Meaningful Use Should Be Eliminated

-John Halamka, M.D., chief information officer of Boston’s Beth Israel Deaconess Medical Center, was a critic of the Stage 3 electronic health records Meaningful Use program, even before it was finalized.
-Now with the final rule out, he would like to see Stage 3 eliminated altogether.
+John Halamka, M.D., CIO at Bostons Beth Israel Deaconess Medical Center, was a critic of Stage 3 of the Meaningful Use program even before it was finalized.
+Now with the final rule out, he’d like to see Stage 3 eliminated altogether.